mirage335/arduinoUbiquitous/README.md

 	_arduino_swd_openocd_zero
 * _arduino_gdb

+WARNING: Since you are obviously operating with a single session, do not call "_stop" anywhere within it, as this will clean up the "temporary" directories.

 # Development
 Fork this repository to create specialized variants of this IDE for other purposes (ie. custom hardware support).